labor law guide

 Upon request, employers must provide the following information: Their rate of pay; Paydays; The place wages are paid; Any changes to the rate, day, or place of pay.
 Upon request, employers must provide a statement of each deduction made from an employee’s wages.

-Employers who run background checks should ensure they’re following the requirements of the Fair Credit Reporting Act, which are available here.
+Employers who run background checks should ensure they’re following the requirements of the Fair Credit Reporting Act.